+“We are excited to be working with Lancaster University to deliver a series of talks and activities that encourage people to explore the rich history of The Quarry and Shrewsbury.
 “We are working hard to attract families and history lovers to Shrewsbury Museum & Art Gallery and the town as a whole and being part of the Being Human Festival is a wonderful opportunity for us.
 We’re all looking forward to welcoming visitors to the Museum and are confident everyone will enjoy their experience with us.”Dr Anna Mackenzie of Lancaster University, said:

 “One of the big appeals of this event is the breadth of activities.
 We hope that there will be something for everyone, from a guided tour of the Quarry and a talk about Shrewsbury’s Early Modern theatre, to an illustrated talk on the Quarry and print making.
 We are delighted to link up with Shrewsbury Museum and Art Gallery on this exciting event.”Dr Liz Oakley-Brown, also of Lancaster University, added: